JujuAdams/painfully-learned-lessons/optimization.md

 Visual novels would be an especially good example for when to use this, since they often involve a lot of large, high-resolution artwork.

+&nbsp;

-# Be mindful how often you query the collision system
+## Be mindful how often you query the collision system

 This was more relevant pre-GMS1 before the collision system was as robust as it is now, but it still makes a small difference.
 Imagine you have a player who takes damage when they collide with enemies.
 Logically, it doesn't matter if the collision-checking code for this belongs to the player and checks for enemies or if the code belongs to the enemies and checks for the player.
 However, if the code belongs to the enemy and there are a large number of enemies on screen, the collision check will run once for every enemy active in the game.
 If the code belongs to the player, assuming there's only one instance of the player object in the game, the collision check will run once.
 (Most of the important collision-checking functions have a \_list version which can be used to handle multiple hit results, rather than having to deal with them one at a time.)